Investment on the route down, what can go wrong!

 We take a look at investment issues when taking your money and how a solution integrated with our plans may help.

 We have said in previous blogs that investment risk when drawing down your money is a lot different than when building money up.
-Let’s explain why and what you can do about it.
+Let’s explain why and consider what you may be able to do about it.

 Why is this?

-When you are building up your pots some way off retirement, if the market falls, then to some extent who really cares?
-You can’t touch your money for some time anyway and you are making more contributions, which means you are buying in at a lower price.
+When you are building up your pots some way off retirement, if the market falls, then to some extent does it really affect you too much at that point?
+You can’t touch your money for some time and you are making more contributions, which means you are buying at a lower price.

 That’s a lot different to when you are nearing retirement or, actually in retirement.
-At that point you are likely to be taking your money soon, or already do so to live off.
-Hopefully using a plan we have helped you build!
+At that point you are likely to be taking your money soon, or already doing so to live off.

 What matters if I am already taking money?

-This risk is usually higher in the years just after retirement.
-Why?
+This risk may be higher in the years just after retirement.
+Why is this?

-- Your pots are probably the largest they will be, so any percentage drop means a bigger fall in actual cash amounts.
+1. Your pots are probably the largest they will be, so any percentage drop means a bigger fall in the actual cash amounts.

-- Your State Pension (providing some of your income) may not have started yet.
+2. Your State Pension (providing some of your income) may not have started yet if you retired before State Pension Age

 The last two points mean you may be taking more in these years, making any bad outcomes worse.

 Below is an example.
 These are random annual returns each year in retirement.
 Both patterns average 5% a year over the whole 28 years.
-The first has most of the bad years at the beginning and the second has these in the middle or end.
+The first has many of the negative years at the beginning and the second has these in the middle or end.

-For someone taking more initially as their State Pension hasn’t started yet and they are happy with no increases from age 75, this leads to the following two vastly different outcomes.
+As an illustration, for someone taking more income from their pots initially as their State Pension hasn’t started yet and they are happy with no increases from age 75, this leads to the following two vastly different outcomes.

-The timing of returns is therefore even more important than the overall average!
+The timing of returns is therefore very important as well as the overall average!

-How can I avoid this when I am at or in retirement?
+How can I try to avoid this when I am at or in retirement?

-One way to avoid this is to match the income payments you expect to take in these earlier years with investments which are less likely to go up and down so much.
+One way to try to avoid this is to consider the value the income payments you expect to take in these earlier years and decide whether to place these in investments which are less likely to go up and down so much.

 Ideally you want to be invested in a fund with a very low risk of giving you a loss over a short term period, say 5 years.
-You can allocate the total payments wanted in that period to that fund.
-This means you are unlikely to need extra money from the rest of your assets to meet these payments.
+You could choose to allocate the total payments wanted in that period to that fund.
+This means you are unlikely to need extra money by selling some of the rest of your assets to meet these payments.

-Two types of funds can help with this.
+Two types of funds may help with this.

-- Ones where the underlying investments get most of their return from income payments.
+• Ones where the underlying investments get most of their return from income payments and with some downside risk protection.

-With these as long as you get the income or end payments its much more likely you will get a positive return over 5 years, even if their values move up and down over this time.
-Funds of this nature can still provide a good return, they may aim for a total return of 2-3% above cash.
-This may be a little less than a fund focussed on growth, but crucially will have a very low risk of an overall negative return over say 5 years.
+Funds of this nature may still provide a good return, they may aim for a total return of 2-3% above cash.
+This may be a little less than a fund focussed on growth, but crucially aim to have a much lower risk of an overall negative return over say 5 years.

-If you have put what you need in these funds, you can leave the remainder in growth type assets.
-This provides the possibility of additional longer term returns on money you don’t expect to need for income for some time.
+If you have put what you need in these funds, you may wish to leave the remainder in growth type assets.
+This may provide the possibility of additional longer term returns on money you don’t expect to need for income for some time.

 What matters just before retirement?

-As you approach retirement, what you don’t want to happen is the value of your pot to fall just before you retire and start taking money.
+As you approach retirement, if you are expecting to draw down your pots over time, or take a cash lump sum, a bad outcome is if the value of your pot falls just before you retire and start taking money.

 Imagine a 20% drop just before you retire, that’s means your tax free cash lump sum is now 20% lower and your remaining pot to provide an income is also 20% lower right from the start!